 For a month, the market value will be the weighted average of all Tier 1 contract prices for delivery at any time in that month.
 Contracts will be included if they satisfy the (2A)(2B) requirements, other than (2)(c) of the conditions, or be capable of suitable adjustment to correspond to them (e.g. CIF to FOB price).

+Top of page

 6. INFORMATION DISSEMINATION

 The OTO will supply their market values as before to participators who have a direct interest in such values for those months and for those LPGs for which valuations are required.